 You would change the way it educates its children.

 The U.S. Government knew this in the 19th century when it forced Native American children into government boarding schools.
-Today, volunteers build schools in traditional societies around the world, convinced that school is the only way to a ‘better’ life for indigenous children.
+Today, volunteers build schools in traditional land-based societies around the world, convinced that school is the only way to a ‘better’ life for rural and Indigenous children.

 But is this true?
-What really happens when we replace a traditional culture’s canon of knowledge with our own?
+What really happens when we replace another culture’s canon of knowledge with modern schooling?
 Does life really get better for its people?

-SCHOOLING THE WORLD takes a challenging, sometimes funny, ultimately deeply troubling look at the role played by modern education in the destruction of the world’s last sustainable indigenous cultures.
+SCHOOLING THE WORLD takes a challenging look at the actual impacts of institutional education on the world’s last sustainable land-based societies.

 And it questions our very definitions of wealth and poverty – and of knowledge and ignorance – as it uncovers the role of schools in the destruction of traditional sustainable agricultural and ecological knowledge, in the breakup of extended families and communities, and in the devaluation of ancient spiritual traditions.

-Finally, SCHOOLING THE WORLD calls for a “deeper dialogue” between cultures, suggesting that we have at least as much to learn as we have to teach, and that these ancient sustainable societies may harbor knowledge which is vital for our own survival in the coming millenia.
+Finally, SCHOOLING THE WORLD calls for a “deeper dialogue” between cultures, suggesting that modernized societies have at least as much to learn as they have to teach, and that these ancient sustainable societies may harbor knowledge which is vital for the survival of all in the coming millenia.

 LOST PEOPLE FILMS presents SCHOOLING THE WORLD: THE WHITE MAN’S LAST BURDEN